-- 3. A parliamentary inquiry. - (d) When a Senator refers to a bill, the bill number and short title must be used.
+- (3) A parliamentary inquiry. - (d) When a Senator refers to a bill, the bill number and short title must be used.

 RULE 13.
 (Reserved for future use).

 RULE 14.
-Limitations on individual debate.-(a) No Senator shall speak on the same reading more than twice on the main question, nor longer than thirty minutes for the first speech and fifteen minutes for the second speech.
-No Senator shall speak on the same reading more than once on any motion or appeal, and then no longer than ten minutes.
+Limitations on individual debate. - (a) No Senator shall speak on the same reading more than twice on the main question, nor longer than 30 minutes for the first speech and 15 minutes for the second speech.
+No Senator shall speak on the same reading more than once on any motion or appeal, and then no longer than 10 minutes.

-- (b) By permission of the Presiding Officer any member of the Senate may address the Senate from the well of the Senate. - RULE 15.
-Questions of personal privilege.-Upon recognition by the Presiding Officer for that purpose, any Senator may speak to a question of personal privilege for a time not exceeding three minutes.
+(b) By permission of the Presiding Officer, any member of the Senate may address the Senate from the well of the Senate.

+RULE 15.
+Questions of personal privilege. - Upon recognition by the Presiding Officer for that purpose, any Senator may as the last order of the Senate's business that day speak to a question of personal privilege for a time not exceeding three minutes.
 Personal privilege may not be used to explain a vote, debate a bill, or in any way disrupt the regular business of the Senate.
 Personal privilege shall not be used to solicit support or sponsors for any bill.
 The Presiding Officer shall determine if the question raised is one of privilege and shall, without the point of order being raised, enforce this rule.